mossgreen/mossgreen.github.io/_posts/2020-07-06-Servlet-Containers-and-Spring-Framework.md

 - Web Server:
   - It supports HTTP protocol.
   - `// todo, it uses a map to do redirection`
-  - It only supports static resource, like image and html files.
+  - It only supports static resource, like image and HTML files.
 E.g., if you request an image, it gives you the image.
 However, it cannot handle dynamic containers.
-  - **Apache Web Server** is the most populat web server, followed by MS's IIS, Ngix is also a good one
+  - **Apache Web Server** is the most popular web server, followed by MS's IIS, Nginx is also a good one
     ![image](https://user-images.githubusercontent.com/8748075/86555858-be36e880-bfa5-11ea-8b46-558c16346a87.png)

 - Web Container
   - Web Container = Servlet container, supports JSP/Servlet API
-  - A web container is responsible for managing the lifecycle of servlets, mapping a URL to a particular servlet and ensuring that the URL requester has the correct access-rights.
+  - A web container is responsible for managing the lifecycle of servlets, mapping a URL to a particular servlet and ensuring that the URL requester has the correct access rights.
   - The Web container creates servlet instances, loads and unloads servlets, creates and manages request and response objects, and performs other servlet-management tasks.
   - E.g., Apache Tomcat, Jetty, WildFly
   - It works in Web Server, e.g., Tomcat lives in Apache
-  - It generates some static content and returns response
+  - It generates some static content and returns a response
     ![image](https://user-images.githubusercontent.com/8748075/86556084-6187fd80-bfa6-11ea-8e7b-34a6eb1b9b65.png)

 - Servlet Container
   - Web Container = Servlet container

 - Tomcat
-  - Tomcat is both a web server and a web container, but it's not really meant to function as a high performance web server, nor does it include some features typical of a web server.
+  - Tomcat is both a web server and a web container, but it's not really meant to function as a high-performance web server, nor does it include some features typical of a web server.
   - Tomcat is the Servlet runtime environment, that is, a Servlet container.
     ![image](https://user-images.githubusercontent.com/8748075/86556084-6187fd80-bfa6-11ea-8e7b-34a6eb1b9b65.png)